Kansa Bronze Patina Timeline: Natural Non-Stick Development | Eaglador UK

 How Patina Forms: Step-by-Step Process

-- Initial Seasoning (Days 1-7): Warm up oils to forge a carbon base, whispering first non-stick secrets as oxides bond.
+- Initial Seasoning (Days 1-7): Warm up oils to forge a base, as oxides bond to Kansa's surface.

-- Oxidation Build-Up (Weeks 1-4): Air and moisture introduce primary oxides (e.g., Cu2O), mingling with meal remnants for richer depth—your stirring adds the flair!
+- Oxidation Build-Up (Weeks 1-4): Air and moisture introduce primary oxides (e.g., Cu2O), mingling with meal remnants for richer depth.

-- Compound Stabilization (Months 1-3): Sulphur steps in for dark sulfides, keeping it inviting brown (banish green with swift care).
+- Compound Stabilization (Months 1-3): Sulphur steps in for dark sulphides, keeping it inviting brown (banish green with swift care).

 - Mature Patina (3+ Months): A formidable barrier rises—fully non-stick, self-shielding, and alive with copper's antimicrobial energy.